Tanisha-png/Project-1-Spaceman/README.md

 ![Galaxy](https://images.unsplash.com/photo-1598735810846-95cdc1e20150?q=80&w=2010&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D)

 # Spaceman
 In this game, players can guess letters to reveal a hidden word.
 The game includes sound effects and interactive UI (User Interface).
+This game is similar to the game Hangman, but with a spaceman theme.
+When there are wrong guesses, the spaceman slowly disappears.

 # Features